15 FAM 840

 e.
 Electronic access control devices are approved for use on the entry side of exit doors.
 Release mechanisms for such devices on the egress side of the door must be mechanical or fail-safe open electrical with the release button in an obvious location in the immediate vicinity of the door.

 f.
-DS- and OBO- approved security hardware sets (SHW) are the only approved door locks for office building doors.
+The Bureau of Diplomatic Security (DS)- and OBO-approved security hardware sets (SHW) are the only approved door locks for office building doors.
 OBO and DS permit these types of security locking hardware on doors in the path of egress which still allows for unimpeded access to the exit without significant delay.
 The time delay on these hardware packages must not exceed 15 seconds.
 See 12 FAH-5 Appendix G.

 g.
 Panic hardware that interfaces with electronic access control devices is available for special applications through the Bureau of Diplomatic Security.
 This option provides entry protection and unhindered egress.
 Panic hardware consists of a door latching assembly with a device that releases the latch upon application of 15 pounds of force to an actuating bar or panel which extends at least halfway across the width of the door.
 Panic hardware is also available with an integral alarm that sounds an audible alarm when the bar is depressed.